 - Give them a warm place

 Make sure there’s somewhere extra cosy for your cat to sleep.
-Cats will curl up next to anything hot to keep warm, and that includes car engines, so always keep an eye on where she is and try to tempt them indoors instead.
+Cats will curl up next to anything hot to keep warm, and that includes car engines, so always keep an eye on where they are and try to tempt them indoors instead.

 - Provide plenty of water

 If your cat’s the outdoor type and you usually keep her water bowl outside, consider buying a heated one so that it doesn’t freeze.